openbmc/docs/cpp-style-and-conventions.md

 ### Naming Conventions.

 * We generally abstain from any prefix or suffix on names.
+When useful to add clarity, projects may standardize prefixes for global and class member variables.
+The use of prefixes on local variables is discouraged.

 * Acronyms should be same-case throughout and follow the requirements as in their appropriate section.